ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 Open [the sandbox](/sandbox) and try writing some plain old text.
 {% end %}

-### Choices
+### Forks

-The fundamental chance construct BML offers is inline choices.
+The fundamental chance construct BML offers is forks.
 Rather than writing *A* or *B*, you can write both and let BML choose for your readers automatically:

 {% bml_snippet() %}
 ```bml